-Selling and marketing expenses represented 5.5% and 5.2% of total revenues for the nine months ended December 31, 2010 and fiscal 2010, respectively.
+Selling and marketing expenses represented 5.3% and 5.5% of total revenues for the three months ended June 30, 2011 and fiscal 2011, respectively.
 Our selling and marketing expenses primarily consist of expenses relating to salaries and other compensation expenses of sales and marketing personnel, travel expenses, brand building, commission charges, rental for sales and marketing offices and telecommunications.
-For the nine months ended December 31, 2010 and fiscal 2010, share-based compensation included in selling and marketing expenses was Nil and less than \$1 million, respectively.
+For the three months ended June 30, 2011 and fiscal 2011, the share-based compensation expense was nil.
 We may increase our selling and marketing expenses as we seek to increase brand awareness among target clients and promote client loyalty and repeat business among existing clients.